 Do You Buy Locked or Unlocked?

 When you’re buying a new phone, we suggest you always get an unlocked device.
 Even for iPhones, that’s why it’s best to buy from Apple directly.
+And if you’re looking to save money, check out the best cheap unlocked phones.

 Do you buy locked phones through carriers, or do you prefer to buy unlocked phones that give you full freedom?